mpalmerlee/covectric/README.md

 Define "covectric"
 ------------------

-Two documents are said to be covectric if they share one or more dimensions.
+Two documents are said to be covectric if they share at least one dimension (or term).